Massage and Special Treatments

 Any person who offers any massage or special treatments at any premises will be required to obtain a licence from the local authority.
 The treatments that require a licence are:

 - Massage full body or single part including stone massage

 - Laser treatments (other than Class 3B and 4)

 - Hand applied tan.

-The cost of the registration is £141 per year.
+The cost of the registration is shown in the fees and charges page.
 For those people providing ultra violet light (sun beds) treatments please see separate application process, however if you are applying for a massage licence and sun bed for the same property only one fee is payable.

 Am I eligible?

 The applicant must be over the age of 21 and provide full details of themselves and their business together with any other person involved in business including the owners of the premises, and all persons providing hands on treatment.
 Certificates of competence for all treatments for all of those providing the treatments will be required by the Council.